rishabhchhill/Earthquake-project-DRDO-Internship/README.md

 # Earthquake-project-DRDO-Internship
-This contains an actual interactive dashboard of Microsoft Power BI.
+This contains an actual interactive dashboard report  of Microsoft Power BI in ppt file.
 It also contans a pdf for those who do not have Microsoft Power BI.
-Thank you ?
+Thank you !